Mereep/stock-gpt/readme.md

 4. Calculate stock indicators using the `stock-indicators update` command. <br /> <br />
 As often as you want:<br />
 5. Generate a ChatGPT query using the `query generate` command.
+6. Feed it your LLM and get insights, analysis and predictions.
 #### **Shortcut / TLDR**
 If you want to go the easy road, just use as follows (example for Microsoft Stock) after installing the dependencies:
 ```bash